aneeshd/schedule_state/README.md

 and *what* to do when that state arrives.
 Use `schedule_state` to handle the *when*, and standard Home Assistant tools to handle the *what*.

-`schedule_state` allows you to create sensors that provide arbitrary string values, based on the time of day and other criteria.
+`schedule_state` allows you to create sensors that provide arbitrary values, based on the time of day and other criteria.
 Home Assistant can then use the state of these sensors to trigger other automations.